ragegage/elixir_lectures/phoenix_umbrella.md

 #### 2.3.3 HTML template

-set up `web/templates/page/index.html.eex` to hold a list of chat messages and an input to create new ones
+Set up `web/templates/page/index.html.eex` to hold a list of chat messages and an input to create new ones

 e.g.,